Want to make sure you don’t fall apart chasing your dreams?

 I’m sure some of you can relate even if you are not writers.
 If you have a business or even a goal you’re pursuing many of the steps are the same.
 My dream is to become a multi-book author.
 So that meant I needed to figure out how to live a full life with those around me and hide myself away at times.
 This is trickier than it sounds…

-People often think they can achieve their dreams in a vacuum but everything you do affects how and if you will be able to pursue and accomplish your dream.
+People often think they can achieve their goals in a vacuum but everything you do affects how and if you will be able to pursue and accomplish your dream.
 How you take care of yourself and spend your time will have an equal effect on whether or not you complete your goals.

 Which tasks should you work on first?